MvvmCross/MvvmCross/docs/_documentation/platform/universal-windows-platform-uwp.md

 ---
+layout: documentation
-title: "Universal Windows platform (UWP)"
+title: Universal Windows platform (UWP)
-excerpt: ""
+category: Platform
 ---
 ## Installation
 This tutorial will walk you through the installation of MvvmCross into a new Universal Windows Platform project.